| June

 division and vice versa.
 A slow construction project immediately

+after the division did not help.
 After that it was smooth traveling except for a

 few very short slowdowns for construction all across